EV charging point installation: a business guide for electricians

 The size of the opportunity

-Currently, there are about 1.2 million battery electric vehicles on UK roads, alongside 800,000 plug-in hybrids.
-By 2030, this number is projected to grow to 9 million.
-Each domestic EV charger installation can earn an electrician between £800 and £1,500, with commercial installations offering even greater returns.
+There are now around 1.2 million battery electric vehicles on UK roads and 800,000 plug-in hybrids.
+By 2030, this number could rise to 9 million.
+Domestic EV charger installations can earn you between £800 and £1,500, while commercial jobs offer even more potential.

-The market is expanding by 30-40% annually, yet there aren't enough qualified installers to meet the demand.
-In many locations, homeowners face waits of 4 to 8 weeks for an installation due to a shortage of certified electricians.
+The market is growing by 30-40% each year, but there aren't enough skilled installers.
+In many areas, homeowners face a 4 to 8-week wait for installation due to a shortage of qualified electricians.

 What qualifications do you need?